It may surprise some of you, but testing your one repetition maximum (1RM) could be harmful because tests don’t build strength despite draining you.

-In many situations, it’s better to get stronger by doing triples and sets of five with good form instead of jeopardizing your health for the sake of doing gym 1RM personal records (PRs).
+In many situations, it’s better to get stronger by doing triples and sets of five with good form instead of jeopardizing your health for the sake of 1RM tests in the gym.

-But John Broz said I can squat all day…
+But John Broz says that I can squat all day?

 Everyday squatting is reserved for gifted professional athletes on anabolic steroids and growth hormone who have dedicated their existence to fighting gravity.
 Regular folks won’t benefit much from a similar schedule.
 Maxing on squats every day would probably cause a regression in the life of the average human.